mmitch/cobol-build/README.md

 how to update
 -------------

-If you use a git submodule, do `git submodule update --remote cobol-build` (or whatever you named the directory for _cobol-build_).
+If you use _cobol-build_ as a git submodule _and_ use the `Makefile` template, just run `make update-cobol-build`.
+The update will be turned into a git commit and you can edit the default commit message to your taste.

+If you use _cobol-build_ as a git submodule but don't use the `Makefile` template, you have to do the steps manually:

+1. enter your _cobol-build_ directory

+2. run `git pull origin master` to update _cobol-build_ to the newest version

+3. go back to your project root directory

+4. `git commit cobol-build` (or whatever your directory is named) to register your change.

+   - note: if you don't `git add` or `git commit` your change, the next call to `make` will revert _cobol-build_ to the version you had before the update

-Otherwise just delete the existing _cobol-build_ directory, download a newer version and install it into a subdirectory just as on original installation.
+If you don't use _cobol-build_ as a git submodule, just delete the existing _cobol-build_ directory, download a newer version and install it into a subdirectory like during the original installation.

 a note on filenames